bgamari/ghc-wiki-import/explicit-call-stack.md

 >
 >
 > You need to compile your whole program with profiling, and you need a profiled version of the packages you install.
-You can do the latter by adding `--enable-pofiling` to Cabal, and you can put that in your `~/.cabal` file.
+You can do the latter by adding `--enable-profiling` to Cabal, and you can put that in your `~/.cabal` file.
 >
 >